Remote Sensing of Plants and Topography in R

 - Activity C: Each student chooses a NEON location, accesses data, and calculates correlations as had been done in Activity B. Then, the correlations chosen at the end of Activity B are mapped together (by hand or digitally) on a map of the U.S. that is accessible to all students, and macroscale patterns are considered qualitatively (as a group or as a written assignment).

-Students will load the NDVI, DEM, and canopy height model (CHM) data into R and plot it and calculate slope and aspect.
+Students will load the NDVI, DEM, and canopy height model (CHM) data into R, plot these, and calculate slope and aspect.
 They will then build a multi-panel figure of DEM, slope, aspect, NDVI, and CHM.
 Discuss challenges of using aspect (0 and 360 are adjacent), and have students convert aspect to cosine of aspect ('northness').
 Based on visual analyses of these maps students should generate hypotheses about which environmental gradients are the likely strongest drivers.

 Students will test the hypotheses generated in Activity A using scatterplots and regression.
 They will generate a multi-panel figure with regressions between vegetation height and the three metrics (elevation, slope, northness) and between greenness and these metrics.
 This activity concludes with a discussion of the different plots and students will make a decision about which to test in Activity C.

-Each student will choose a NEON site location, and do all the regression tests they had done in Activity B, and then report the one selected by the group for further continental-scale analysis.
-Students will then all contribute their R2 values to a map, discuss possible patterns and drivers qualitatively, then write a response to the prompt
+Each student will choose a NEON site location and do all the regression tests they had done in Activity B, and then report the one selected by the group for further continental-scale analysis.
+Students will then all contribute their R2 values to a map, discuss possible patterns and drivers qualitatively, then consider how these relationships vary across the U.S.

 - Spreadsheet to record student data (Comma Separated Values 9kB May28 20) (for Activity C)